Pranas Puskunigis: World War I and after

 During World War I, Saliamonas Banaitis invited Puskunigis to establish an ensemble of kanklės players at his printing press in Kaunas.
 The ensemble began giving performances in late 1915.
 Accompanied by a student choir from the Saulė Gymnasium (led by Banaitis' son and future composer Kazimieras Viktoras Banaitis), the ensemble organized a concert at the Kaunas City Theater on 5 January 1916.
 The ensemble also performed at a fair in Königsberg.
 In 1922, Puskinigis was invited by General Vladas Nagevičius to organize an ensemble that would perform during the official state ceremonies at the Kaunas War Museum.
 He gathered a group of veterans of the Lithuanian Wars of Independence and experienced players from Skriaudžiai which debuted in May 1923 but due to conflicts the project was soon abandoned.
 Puskunigis was then invited by a school in Šančiai where he trained about 60 students.
 The school ensemble debuted at the Vytautas' the Great Church during the first Lithuanian Song Festival in 1924 and recorded several songs with the operatic tenor Kipras Petrauskas.

-In June 1925, Puskunigis was one of the founders of the Kanklės Players' Society, chaired by and Juozas Tallat-Kelpša.
+In June 1925, Puskunigis was one of the founders of the Kanklės Players' Society, chaired by Jonas Bendorius and Juozas Tallat-Kelpša.
 The same year Puskunigis was interviewed by Armas Otto Väisänen, the Finnish scholar of folk music.
 In 1925–1926, Puskunigis petitioned the Lithuanian government for a permit and funding to open Kanklės Musical School three times.
 The permit was finally received in 1930 and he became a teacher.
 Lithuanian composers, such as Juozas Naujalis and Juozas Gruodis, considered kanklės to be an obsolete instrument and did not support the efforts of Puskunigis.
 At the same time, Puskunigis protested efforts to improve and modernize kanklės.
 Therefore, he soon retired from the musical school and spent remainder of his life in Skriaudžiai.
 He spent the time correcting and organizing his writings – note sheets, original and translated articles, songs, poems.
 His son counted 48 songs created by Puskunigis.
 His most successful songs are Kanklininkų himnas (The Anthem of Kanklės Players) and Daina apie senovę (A Song about the Past).
 His textbook on kanklės was published in 1932.
 In 1937, he recorded 34 songs.
 He died in 1946 in Skriaudžiai.
 His home in Skriaudžiai was turned into a museum of the 19th-century lifestyle in 1987.